choria-io/website/blog/content/post/2018/12/31/lifecycle.md

 ## Producing events

-We have a SDK for producing events from Choria Golang components - but really these are just JSON published via the NATS protocol that the Choria Broker supports so you can emit these from more or less anything.
+We have an SDK for producing events from Choria Golang components - but really these are just JSON published via the NATS protocol that the Choria Broker supports so you can emit these from more or less anything.

 ### Publishing from Go